pkenil01/INFR3120-Fall25/README.md

 - Live Website:

 Features:
-Submit item reports with "Item Name", "Description", "Category" (e.g., Clothing, Electronics), "Status" (Lost or Found), "Location" (where the item was lost), and "Date" (when the item was lost).
+Submit item reports with Item Name, Description, Category (e.g., Clothing, Electronics), Status (Lost or Found), Location (where the item was lost), and Date (when the item was lost).

 Full CRUD functionality:
 - Create new reports